 - Enter the FTP username and password, or connect as “Guest” if the server allows guest connections and click on “Connect” again

-Now that you are connected to the FTP server, you can browse the remote server like any other local folder on your Mac.
-Just note that if you drag or drop a file to or from the server it will attempt to transfer that file.
+Once you are connected to the FTP server, you can browse the remote server like any other local folder on your Mac, because the server is treated just like a normal file system window in the Finder.

-By default the window will show as a minified Finder window, but you can hit the silver button on the far right to expand the window to your familiar Mac OS X Finder style by pulling down the “View” menu and choosing “Show Toolbar”.
+By default the window will show as a minified Finder window, but you can expand the window to your familiar Mac OS X Finder style by pulling down the “View” menu and choosing “Show Toolbar”.
 The main benefit to expanding the window is that you get the forward and back arrow navigation buttons, in addition to sorting options to browse through the FTP server by icon, name, date, lists, and the search functions.

-Obviously the FTP features in Mac OS X have been around since the earliest days of OS X, and they’re still around in Mavericks, Mountain Lion, Snow Leopard, you name it, it’s supported.
+The FTP features in Mac OS X have been around since the earliest days of OS X, and they’re still around in Mavericks, Mountain Lion, Snow Leopard, you name it, it’s supported.
 While incredibly useful, they are obviously not as developed as third party FTP clients like Transmit or Cyberduck, but if you’re in a bind and just need to quickly connect to a remote FTP to transfer some files back or forth, it’s more than adequate and it does not require downloading anything additional.
 If you need more advanced features, both of the aforementioned apps are fantastic and integrate well with other apps.

 If you were wondering, I have my titlebars set to display full directory paths which is why you see the path on the remote server in the second screenshot.